sdegutis/ideal-git-client/README.md

 Notes on apps I've tried:

-1. **GitX**: In 2012 this was amazing.
-Latest versions from all forks are each kinda broken.
+1. **GitX**: Latest versions from all forks are each kinda broken.
 Otherwise it's fine except that I'd make a few UI/UX changes.

 2. **SourceTree**: Slow, difficult UI, not easy to view whole commits.
 Honestly using git directly is easier.
 Sorry Atlassian.